 The Localism Act 2011 introduces statutory Neighbourhood Planning in England.
 It enables communities to draw up a Neighbourhood Plan for their area and is intended to give communities more of a say in the development of their local area.

-These plans will be used to decide the future of the places where you live and work giving opportunities to:
+These plans will be used to decide the future of the places where people live and work giving opportunities to:

-- choose where you want new homes, shops and offices to be built
+- influence where new homes, shops and offices are built

-- have your say on what new buildings should look like
+- have a say on what new buildings should look like

 - grant planning permission for the new buildings you want

 An application for permission to apply for judicial review of the decision of the Council (dated 4th November 2015) to allow the Linton Neighbourhood Plan to proceed to referendum was submitted to the High Court on 30th November 2015.
 Judge Roger Kaye QC sitting as a Judge of the High Court refused permission on 22nd January 2016 stating that the application was considered to be totally without merit.
 An application to appeal this decision was subsequently submitted to the Court of Appeal on 29th January 2016 and a decision is pending.
 Details of the referendum can be found at Neighbourhood Planning Referendum.